KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/TimSort.md

  - For the shake of simplicity, overhead is considered in constant factors $C_{is}$ and $C_{ms}$.
  - N is the size of the input data.

-As we know Quick sort, Merge sort and Heap sort has the time complexity of $\Omicron(N\log{N})$.
+As we know Quick sort, Merge sort and Heap sort has the time complexity of $\mathcal{O}(N\log{N})$.
 Tim sort also has the same time complexity, but it is designed such that the associated constant factor is as low as possible.

 Tim sort is an **adaptive algorithm**, which means that it changes its behavior based on the patterns observed in the input data.
 That is why it is an **intelligent algorithm** and more optimal than other sorting algorithms.